 I don’t say this to scare you off, just be smart.
 Chances are you won’t have any trouble.

-After I had my wallet stolen out of my tote bag, I upgraded my travel style to include using a money belt and anti-theft scarfs.
+After my wallet was stolen from my tote bag, I upgraded my travel style to include using a money belt and anti-theft scarfs.

 When exploring Athens alone, it’s wise to stay clear of less populated areas late at night and to be cautious of overly friendly strangers offering unsolicited help or tours, as these could be ploys for scams.